lu-sketch/Flask-Book-store-app/README.md

 - Addition of routes for adding, updating, searching, and deleting books.
 - Styling using CSS to enhance the user interface.

-## Original Code
-The original Python program using SQLite can be found in the [original-code](original-code) directory.

 ## Modifications
 - Converted the original program into a Flask application.
 - Created HTML templates for rendering pages.